AY2425S1-CS2103T-F15-1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 </box>

-Examples:
-* `deletelevel 1` deletes priority level of the 1st indexed patient in the patient list.
+Example:
-* `priority 1 l/reset` resets the priority level of the 1st indexed patient in the patient list.
+* `priority 1 l/reset` resets the priority level of the 1st indexed patient in the patient list to default level 3.

 [⬆️ Back to Table of Contents](#table-of-contents)